Al-Zuq al-Fawqani: Ottoman era

 Archeological excavations showed that a large hall, with several courtyards was constructed, probably a Khan.
 Damages indicate that it was destroyed in an earthquake.
 Pottery from Rashaya el-Fukhar was also found.

 In 1875, Victor Guérin noted a large ruined village called Kharbet Khan ez-Zouk el-Fôkani.
 It was bordered in the west by Wadi Derdara, which was crossed on a small bridge, and had a water mill.
 There were many destroyed houses everywhere: they had been built with calcareous or basaltic stones, of different sizes and more or less well cut.
 Cisterns and presses attested an ancient origin.
 On the highest point of the village a house was still standing, which was of much more recent date.

 In 1881, the PEF's Survey of Western Palestine noted at Kh.
-Zuk el Haj "Foundations of walls buit with basaltic masonry."
+Zuk el Haj "Foundations of walls built with basaltic masonry."

 British Mandate era

 In the 1945 statistics it had a population of 160, with a total of 1,832 dunams of land, according to an official land and population survey.
 Of this, 503 dunums were for used for plantations and irrigable land, 1,286 were used for cereals; while a total of 43 dunams were classified as uncultivable.